MohitSharma-21/Engage-22-Project-Backend/README.md

 	  "title":  "string"
 	}
 	```
-	Response Code: `200`

 -   `PUT /api/todo/:id/`

-	Change the title of the Todo with given id, and get the new title as response.
+	Changes the title of the Todo with given id, and gets the new title as response.
 Requires token in the Authorization header.

 	Request Body:
 	```